dinbtechit/angular-ssr/README.md

 ![img.png](img.png)

 However, when you set preRender to `true`.
-The server stops transferring value client.
+The server stops transferring value to client.